Hobo-GH/greyhack/README.md

 Despite its size, the script remains completely read-only.

 In short: Grey Hack’s original nmap tells you which ports are visible.
 Nmap Synthwave Deep Recon attempts to explain the entire observable network surrounding them.

+## FullTree

+FullTree is a read-only Grey Hack terminal utility that prints a detailed, sorted filesystem tree.
+It can scan from / or a chosen path, supports paged output for large directories, and displays symlinks without following them when supported by the runtime.

 ## Auto Tool Family